 Acts, Regulations and Agreements

-First established by the Department of the Environment Act in 1971, Environment Canada's role is to assess, monitor and protect the environment, and to provide weather and meteorological information to keep Canadians informed and safe.
+First established by the Department of the Environment Act in 1971, Environment and Climate Change Canada's role is to assess, monitor and protect the environment, and to provide weather and meteorological information to keep Canadians informed and safe.

-Environment Canada's acts outline the Department's obligations and authorities to conduct and publish research, monitor and publish environmental indicators, make rules to protect the environment, and consult with partners.
-Environment Canada administers or shares responsibility for over two dozen Acts addressing issues as diverse as pollution prevention, weather modification, wildlife protection and emergency management.
+Environment and Climate Change Canada's acts outline the Department's obligations and authorities to conduct and publish research, monitor and publish environmental indicators, make rules to protect the environment, and consult with partners.
+Environment and Climate Change Canada administers or shares responsibility for over two dozen Acts addressing issues as diverse as pollution prevention, weather modification, wildlife protection and emergency management.

 The Department uses a wide range of tools to promote environmental stewardship – from regulations and other enforceable instruments to voluntary partnerships with individuals, organizations, and other levels of government.

-Continually striving to be world-class is at the core of Environment Canada's approach to protecting our environment today and for future generations.
+Continually striving for regulatory excellence is at the core of Environment and Climate Change Canada's approach to protecting our environment today and for future generations.
 This means: